preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 **Note!
 This description is just started.
 More will be added soon.**

-You can use this block on any page.
-Use it to display information for one or a number of colleagues.
-The block can be used for a vast number of applications but some examples are:

-+ Display contact person for a page or for something else.
-+ List colleagues working at a particular office.
-+ List members or owners in a group site.
-+ Create a people directory.

 Settings for the control
 *************************
 The following settings are available: